mguti24/FadeCandy_ManuelGutierrez/README_ManuelGutierrez.md

 outcome of the random result the whole OPC screen will be crossed by diagonals in an animation of your colour (if you win) followed by a message on UI or red diagonals with a different message (if you lose).

+INSTRUCTIONS:
+Open the examples folder where all necessary libraries are found, download opc.py, and make sure time, colorsys, and random python libraries are installed in your machines, then, open the folder "LIGHTSABER" and then open "Lightsaber_v1.py" and run it.

 CHANGELOG: